This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Infant skull fracture treatments depend on the type of fracture, its severity, and whether or not it causes significant brain damage.
-Mild fractures do not always require treatment, but moderate and severe injuries require surgery.
+Mild fractures do not always need to be treated, but moderate and severe injuries require surgery.
 Treatments for long-term complications include additional surgery, medications, educational interventions, and therapy.

 Infant skull fractures during birth are more common than many parents realize.
 They can happen simply from the pressure of being in the womb and squeezing through the birth canal during delivery.

-While the infant skull is flexible and can usually withstand these pressures, sometimes a fracture happens.
-It is more likely if the baby is a large size, presents in a difficult position like breech, or if labor is long and difficult.[1]
+While the infant skull is flexible and can withstand these pressures, sometimes a fracture happens.
+It is more likely if the baby is large, presents in a difficult position like a breech, or if labor is long and complex.[1]

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Get Help NowAlthough a fracture may occur naturally, the most common cause is the use of instruments.
-The force that forceps and vacuum extractors place on the infant skull can be enough to fracture it.
+Get Help NowAlthough a fracture may occur naturally, another cause is the use of instruments.
+The force that forceps and vacuum extractors place on the infant’s skull can be enough to fracture it.

 Treatment for Linear Skull Fractures